vastsoun/bbmc/README.md

 Description
 ==
 This repo maintains the source code for the firmware of the URETTS system.
-This is part of a [[https://scholar.google.gr/citations?view_op=view_citation&hl=en&user=-N0pnFQAAAAJ&citation_for_view=-N0pnFQAAAAJ:u-x6o8ySG0sC|Diploma Thesis]] conducted at the Control Systems Laboratory, Evangelos Papadopoulos Group ([[http://csl-ep.mech.ntua.gr/|CSL-EP]]), at the National Technical University of Athens (NTUA).
+This is part of a [Diploma Thesis](https://scholar.google.gr/citations?view_op=view_citation&hl=en&user=-N0pnFQAAAAJ&citation_for_view=-N0pnFQAAAAJ:u-x6o8ySG0sC) conducted at the Control Systems Laboratory, Evangelos Papadopoulos Group [CSL-EP](http://csl-ep.mech.ntua.gr), at the National Technical University of Athens (NTUA).

 Instructions